VirenDalal/scraper/README.md

 Running the Scraper
-Go to folder and the run below command
+Go to folder and the run below command and then open the swagger for this (http://localhost:8080/docs)
     python run.py

 Input Format

-Sample Input 1: Scraping with Price Range Filter
+Sample Input: Scraping With Product name (3 Pages)
 {
+  "name": "Waldent Air-Motor Engine"

+}

+Sample Input: Scraping With any matching string name (3 Pages)

+{
+  "word": "chair",
+  "page_limit": 2
+}

+Sample Input : Scraping with Price Range Filter
+{
-  "categories": ["orthodontics"],
+  "categories": "orthodontics",
   "page_limit": 2,
   "filters": {
     "min_price": 50,